josemanuel657/WebGL-Car-Simulation-WPI-Computer-Graphics/README.md

 # WebGL-Car-Simulation

-# Overview
 Welcome to the WebGL Car Simulation project, a vivid and immersive 3D environment that brings to life a dynamic roundabout scene.
 My name is Jose Manuel and I am an undergraduate student studying computer science at Worcester Polytechnic Institute.
+This project is the final assigment for CS 543 (Computer Graphics).

+# Overview
-This project is the final assigment for CS 543 (Computer Graphics).Leveraging cutting-edge WebGL and JavaScript techniques, the project showcases a vibrant interactive 3D simulation encapsulating the following elements:
+Leveraging cutting-edge WebGL and JavaScript techniques, the project showcases a vibrant interactive 3D simulation encapsulating the following elements:

-The Car: At the heart of the scene, exhibiting realistic textures and materials.
-Bunny on the Car: Affixed atop the car, maintaining its position through a hierarchical modeling approach.
-Stop Sign: Directing the car’s pathway, a fundamental road safety element brought to life.
-Lamp in the Roundabout: Illuminating the scene, adding depth and a realistic touch.
-Skybox: Enhancing the overall visual appeal with captivating textures that surround the environment.
-Realism in this simulation is heightened with dynamic reflections and refractions, which can be explored through various viewing angles including an immersive in-car perspective.

 - The Car: Positioned at the epicenter of the action, the car moves gracefully around the roundabout, offering a spectacle of computer graphics prowess through realistic textures and materials.
 - Bunny on the Car: Adding a whimsical touch is a bunny situated atop the car.
 The bunny maintains its position regardless of the car's movements, achieved through a hierarchical modeling approach.